Generation of continuous-variable cluster states of cylindrically polarized modes

-Experimentally, we have verified that the cluster state setup suggested in scheme 1 can actually be implemented.
+As a proof of principle, we have verified that the cluster state setup suggested in scheme 1 can actually be implemented.
 The experimental realization is depicted in Fig.~\ref{fig:Setup}.
 A shot-noise limited ORIGAMI laser (Onefive GmbH) emitting 220\,fs pulses centered at 1560\,nm acts as the light source.
-The light is injected into an asymmetric Sagnac interferometer \cite{Schmitt1998} and generates an amplitude squeezed linearly polarized Gaussian mode.
+The light is injected into an asymmetric Sagnac interferometer \cite{schmitt-photon-number-1998} and generates an amplitude squeezed linearly polarized Gaussian mode.
 The key components of the Sagnac loop are a 93:7 beam splitter and a $6.45\,\mbox{m}\pm0.02\,\mbox{m}$ long polarization maintaining single-mode fiber (3M FS-PM-7811) which acts as the nonlinear medium.
 The Gaussian output mode displays an amplitude squeezing of $-3.3\,\mathrm{dB}\pm0.1\,\mathrm{dB}$ at a sideband frequency of $10.2$\,MHz.
 To realize scheme 1, one needs either a quadrature squeezed azimuthally or radially polarized mode.
-The radially polarized mode is obtained by mode transforming the Gaussian mode with the help of a liquid-crystal polarization converter (ARCoptix) and wave plates \cite{Holleczek2011}.
+The cylindrically polarized mode is obtained by mode transforming the Gaussian mode with the help of a liquid-crystal polarization converter (ARCoptix) and wave plates \cite{holleczek-classical-2011}.
 The losses at the device are $17\%\pm0.5\%$ and we have measured $-1.9\,\mbox{dB}\pm0.1\,\mbox{dB}$ squeezing in both the radially and azimuthally polarized mode.
 In the next step, the cylindrically polarized mode goes through a cascade of PBSs and half-wave plates, as indicated in Fig. \ref{fig:Schemes}a.
 The four outputs of the circuit are detected by single detectors with sub-shot noise resolution at a sideband frequency of $10.2$\,MHz.

 The experimental scheme allows one to observe the amplitude quantum correlations present between the different modes.
 Table I lists all the different correlations and anti-correlations between the different output modes and their expected theoretical values.
-The excellent agreement between the theory and the experimental results shows that our passive circuit works near-perfectly and that it is capable of generating cluster states.
-It should be noted that in order to fully characterize the system and directly verify the entanglement contained in the cluster, more elaborate measurements are necessary.
-These will be part of further investigations.
+We find excellent agreement between the theoretical and experimental results as expected due to the linearity and simplicity of our setup.
+Stronger correlations can be achieved through higher squeezing of the initial Gaussian mode or by squeezing the individual orthogonal polarization modes as well as the two first-order Hermite Gaussian modes.